-On the verge of release from a psychiatric hospital after years of treatment, former Chief Inspector Dreyfus is driven mad by a chance encounter with the innocent cause of his breakdown, Jacques Clouseau.
+On the verge of release from a psychiatric hospital after years of treatment, former Chief Inspector Dreyfus is driven to an instant relapse by a chance encounter with the innocent cause of his breakdown, Jacques Clouseau.

 Peter Sellers’s hilarious portrayal of the bungling Inspector Clouseau holds together this fourth entry in the series, and Herbert Lom gives another stalwart performance as the long-suffering Dreyfus.